Unit Commitment using Nearest Neighbor as a Short-Term Proxy

 \subsection{Evaluation methodology}

-From a machine-learning perspective, the problem introduced is not a standard classification problem, where an algorithm is assessed by its probability to classify samples correctly.
-In our case, labeling a sample means choosing the optimal UC schedule for it and at the same time predicting the corresponding cost.
+From a machine learning perspective, the problem introduced is not a standard classification problem, where an algorithm is assessed by its probability to classify samples correctly.
+In our case, classifying a sample means choosing the optimal UC schedule for it and at the same time predicting the corresponding cost.
 There is, however, no obvious technique for comparing two UC schedules.
-They are represented as binary matrices that can be very different in terms of standard metrics, such as Manhattan distance; and yet practically identical in terms of operation, depending on the network test-case other choices such as ordering of the components.
-Non-standard evaluation methodology is therefore required in our setting.
+They are represented as binary matrices that can be very different in terms of standard metrics, such as Manhattan distance; and yet practically identical in terms of operation, depending on the network test-case and choices such as the component ordering.
+Our setting thus necessitates a non-standard evaluation methodology.

-In light of the above, to assess our UCNN algorithm we evaluate the cost prediction accuracy for samples taken from a test set ${\mathcal{X}}_{\text{test}}$, which is disjoint of the training set but generated in similar fashion.
-Let us for brevity abuse notations and denote by $C^{*}_p(x)$ the ``exact'' optimal cost in \eqref{eq:optimals2} for daily conditions $x$.
-Then per each sample $x_\text{test} \in {\mathcal{X}}_{\text{test}}$, the approximate UC solution $\hat{u}_p^*(x_\text{test})$ is compared to its accurate counterpart $u_p^*(x_\text{test})$ via two accuracy measures: \begin{enumerate} \item relative error $\frac{|\hat{C}^{*}_p(x_\text{test}) - C^{*}_p(x_\text{test})|}{C^{*}_p(x_\text{test})}$ ; and \item linear correlation of $\hat{C}^{*}_p(x_\text{test})$ and $C^{*}_p(x_\text{test})$. \end{enumerate} These two measures are averaged over all samples in ${\mathcal{X}}_{\text{test}}$.
+In light of the above, to assess our UCNN algorithm, we evaluate the cost prediction accuracy for samples taken from a test set ${\mathcal{X}}_{\text{test}}$, which is disjoint of the training set but generated in similar fashion.
+Let us, for brevity, abuse notations and denote by $C^{*}_p(x)$ the ``exact'' optimal cost in \eqref{eq:optimals2} for daily conditions $x$.
+Then, per each sample $x_\text{test} \in {\mathcal{X}}_{\text{test}}$, the approximate UC solution $\hat{u}_p^*(x_\text{test})$ is compared to its accurate counterpart $u_p^*(x_\text{test})$ via two accuracy measures: \begin{enumerate} \item relative error $\frac{|\hat{C}^{*}_p(x_\text{test}) - C^{*}_p(x_\text{test})|}{C^{*}_p(x_\text{test})}$ ; and \item linear correlation of $\hat{C}^{*}_p(x_\text{test})$ and $C^{*}_p(x_\text{test})$. \end{enumerate} These two measures are averaged over all samples in ${\mathcal{X}}_{\text{test}}$.